mmistakes/minimal-mistakes/_docs/15-stylesheets.md

 Probably won't need to touch these, but they're there if you need to.
 Width variables are used with the [`@include breakpoint()`](http://breakpoint-sass.com/) mixin to adapt the design of certain elements.

-And `$susy` is used for setting the grid the theme uses.
-Uncommenting the lines under `debug` can be useful if you want to show the columns if tweaking the layout.
+And `$susy` is used for setting [the grid](http://susy.oddbird.net/) the theme uses.
+Uncommenting the lines under `debug` can be useful if you want to show the columns when adjusting the layout.

 <figure>
   <img src="{{ base_path }}/images/mm-susy-grid-overlay.jpg" alt="Susy grid overlay for debugging">